 The web is full of articles stressing the importance of website security and how you should not compromise on it.
-A website which asks customers for sensitive data such as their credit card information and passwords for login forms should be totally secured with SSL certificates (now TLS).
+A website that asks customers for sensitive data such as their credit card information and passwords for login forms should be totally secured with SSL certificates (now TLS).
 But in the process, many website owners compromise on their site’s performance.

-A slow loading website is a bane.
+A slow-loading website is a bane.
 You cannot have a website that is foolproof yet takes 3 or more seconds to load.
 It’s come to our notice that netizens don’t hang around for more than 3 seconds for a website to load!
-So what can you do improve your security but not let your user experience deteriorate at the same time?!
+So what can you do to improve your security but not let your user experience deteriorate at the same time?!
 We have just the right answers!

 But first, what is TLS?
 And how is it different from SSL?

 TLS stands for Transport Layer Security.
 It has been used interchangeably with SSL since TLS grew out of SSL.
-TLS is the successor to SSL and is considered much safer since it does a better job at addressing vulnerabilities that its previous versions couldn’t.
+TLS is the successor to SSL and is considered much safer since it does a better job of addressing vulnerabilities that its previous versions couldn’t.
 Here, we’ll be talking about certain features of TLS that hinder website performance and how you can overcome them.

 1. Optimizing the TLS record